simevo/process-app/README.md

          sudo rmmod kvm_intel
          sudo rmmod kvm

 NOTE: The HAXM driver does not support emulating a 64 bit system image on Intel systems based on Core microarchitecture (Core, Core2 Duo etc.).
 All systems based on Nehalem and beyond are supported.
-(Corei3, Core i5 and Core i7 machines).
+(Core i3, Core i5 and Core i7 machines).

 ###Inspecting with Chrome / Chromium